bajo1207/MailNagger/README.md

 # MailNagger
-A desktop app for sending emails
+A desktop app for sending emails efe